Ph.D. Applied Mathematical and Computational Sciences, University of Iowa, 2012.

 - Math 333 - Differential Equations

-- Math 385 - Topics in Applied Math: Numerical Analysis and Mathematical Modeling
+- Math 385 - Applied Topics: Numerical Analysis and Mathematical Modeling

 - Society for Industrial and Applied Mathematics (SIAM)

 - Mathematical Association of America (MAA)

 Applied mathematics, computational science, mathematical modeling, dynamical systems, applications of mathematics in biology, ecology, epidemiology and business.

 Selected Publications, Invited and Contributed Talks